 Chrome themes and extensions are designed to import third-party functionality into Chrome.
-Dark themes have been available for a long time, but they typically affect only Chrome’s UI: the browser might look dark, but all the websites you visit will still be light.
+Dark themes have been available for a long time, but they typically affect only Chrome’s UI: the browser will look dark but all the websites you visit will still be light.

-Some extensions, by contrast, offer something nearer to a true dark mode, inverting color palettes and muting them or selecting the dark or nighttime versions of websites you visit inside a darkened UI.
-It’s worth checking out Dark Theme for Chrome, which despite its name is an extension that automatically selects the dark or nighttime version of websites you visit.
+Some extensions offer something nearer to a true dark mode, inverting color palettes and muting them.
+Or selecting the dark versions of websites you visit.
+It’s worth checking out Dark Theme for Chrome, which automatically selects the dark or nighttime version of websites you visit.

-And some systems allow you a workaround.
+Some systems allow a workaround.
 For example, if you’re a Mac user, you can achieve a system-wide dark mode using Night Shift in Displays alongside a Chrome Theme.

-Of course, though a combination of extensions, themes, and OS workarounds can deliver something close to a dark mode, there’s a reason Chrome rolled out its own.
+While a combination of extensions, themes, and OS workarounds can deliver something close to a dark mode, there’s a reason Chrome rolled out its own.
 This MacGyver approach always felt like it was more trouble than it was worth, and left users concerned that new Chrome updates could stop their dark mode tools from working properly.
-If you can set up dark mode natively, you can’t go far wrong.
+If you can set up dark mode natively, that’s the best option.